traditional undergraduate on campus

 Multimedia Journalism

-The Bachelor of Science in multimedia journalism trains students to tell stories that matter in their communities.
-Trevecca’s state-of-the-art technology and curriculum prepare students for journalist jobs at news stations, newspapers, magazines and online publications.
+The Bachelor of Science in multimedia journalism equips students to tell stories that inform, influence and bring awareness to current events and relevant issues.
+Trevecca’s state-of-the-art technology and curriculum prepare students for journalist jobs at news stations, online publications, magazines and newspapers.
 The program is also a good fit for those who have interest in public relations and other media writing careers.

 Program Benefits